Angus-Millar/YT-downloader/README.md

                          |_____/ \___/ \_/\_/ |_| |_|_|\___/ \__,_|\__,_|\___|_|

 ```
-      Download YouTube playlists/videos as audio (mp3) or video (mp4) files with this Python tool.
+:arrow_down: Download YouTube playlists/videos as audio (mp3) or video (mp4) files with this Python tool.

 # Requirements: